photo of MFYC courts

 (804) 828-2696

 Dr. Vaughn Whitney Garland has over twenty-five years as a Richmond-based educator, community builder, and artist in Richmond.
 His expertise spans youth education, program development, fostering community dialogue, and contributing to place-making initiatives.
-Currently serving as the Manager of Youth Education at the Mary and Frances Youth Center, a Virginia Commonwealth University department under the Division of Community Engagement, Garland earned both a Ph.D. and an M.F.A. from Virginia Commonwealth University.
+Currently serving as the Associate Director of Education and Outreach at the Mary and Frances Youth Center, a Virginia Commonwealth University department under the Division of Community Engagement, Garland earned both a Ph.D. and an M.F.A. from Virginia Commonwealth University.
 He has held positions in many of Richmond 's non-profit arts and cultural organizations.

 Program Coordinator